opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ### Endpoint: `POST /framedb-config/setup`

-Deploys the FrameDB Config Service and its supporting infrastructure on the specified Kubernetes cluster.
+Deploys the MemoryGrid Config Service and its supporting infrastructure on the specified Kubernetes cluster.

 #### Behavior